 Unhealthy Relationship Patterns

-Relationship Patterns.
-Psychology Fanatic article header image
+Unhealthy Relationship Patterns.
+Psychology Fanatic article feature image

 Relationships, with all the promised joy and hopeful futures, can baffle our senses.
 Bringing another person into our protected world adds a new dimension to life.
 Intimate connection quickly revert to learned reactions.
 We relate to each other through patterns.
 She does this, he responds like that.
 Certainly there are variables, but basic structures remain amazingly stable.
 Patterns make relationships predictable—and comfortable.
 Not all patterns are equal.
 Some patterns of interaction hurt, dredging up past trauma into current relationships.
 We must catch these hurtful patterns and replace them with something more helpful.